That cellular Apple Watch? Guess who says it's coming now

-Just ten days ago, Bloomberg reported that the next Apple Watch would have built-in LTE cellular connectivity -- meaning you wouldn't need a nearby phone to use many of its features.
+Just 10 days ago, Bloomberg reported that the next Apple Watch would have built-in LTE cellular connectivity -- meaning you wouldn't need a nearby phone to use many of its features.

 Kuo also suggests there won't be any major redesign to the body of the watch itself.
 It should ship in the same 38mm and 42mm form factors as it does today, according to the report.
 Bloomberg previously wrote that the watch may arrive on AT&T, Verizon, Sprint and T-Mobile in the United States, but Kuo didn't confirm those or offer any other details.